-Collecting feedback on a consistent basis (something both Tinypulse and Friday do) opens up the door for more timely and actionable feedback.
+Conducting an employee engagement survey on a consistent basis (something both Tinypulse and Friday do) opens up the door for more timely and actionable feedback.
 For example, someone may not mention that a coworker’s headphones are a little loud in a performance review, but it’s something they most definitely say in a pulse survey.

 Here’s an example of another piece of feedback: